bsidelinger912/react-tooltip-lite/README.md

 <br />

 ### styling
-By default you need to style react-tooltip-lite with CSS, this allows for psuedo elements and some cool border tricks, as well as using sass variables and such to keep your colors consistant.
-But as of version 1.2.0 you can also pass the "useDefaultStyles" prop which will allow you to use react-tooltip-lite without a stylesheet.
-Here's an example stylesheet:
+By default you need to style react-tooltip-lite with CSS, this allows for psuedo elements and some cool border tricks, as well as using css/sass/less variables and such to keep your colors consistent.
+(Note: as of version 1.2.0 you can also pass the "useDefaultStyles" prop which will allow you to use react-tooltip-lite without a stylesheet.)

+Since the tooltip's arrow is created using the css border rule (https://css-tricks.com/snippets/css/css-triangle/), you'll want to specify the border-color for the arrow to set it's color.

+#### Here's an example stylesheet:

 ```
-/* default tooltip styles */
 .react-tooltip-lite {
   background: #333;
   color: white;
 }

-.react-tooltip-lite-up-arrow {
+.react-tooltip-lite-arrow {
-  border-top: 10px solid #333;
+  border-color: #333;
 }

-.react-tooltip-lite-down-arrow {
-  border-bottom: 10px solid #333;
-}

-.react-tooltip-lite-right-arrow {
-  border-right: 10px solid #333;
-}

-.react-tooltip-lite-left-arrow {
-  border-left: 10px solid #333;
-}
 ```
+For more examples, see the **CodePen demo**: [http://codepen.io/bsidelinger912/pen/WOdPNK](http://codepen.io/bsidelinger912/pen/WOdPNK).

 ## Props
 You can pass in props to define tip direction, styling, etc.  Content is the only required prop.